UBC-DSCI/introduction-to-datascience-python/source/viz.md

 #### Choosing a binwidth for histograms

-When you create a histogram in `altair`, it tries to choose a reasonable  number of bins.
+When you create a histogram in `altair`, by default, it tries to choose a reasonable  number of bins.
+Naturally, this is not always the right number to use.
-We can change the number of bins by using the `maxbins` parameter inside `alt.Bin`.
+You can set the number of bins yourself by using the `maxbins` argument in the `mark_bar` graphical object.
+But what number of bins is the right one to use?

 ```{code-cell} ipython3
 morley_hist_maxbins = alt.Chart(morley_df).mark_bar().encode(